Hutrison/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 - Internals and concepts
-  - Strong and weak sides of node.js
+  - Strong and weak sides of node.js: 🎓 known
   - Stateful and stateless servers
   - Nonblocking I/O and blocking code
-  - Event loop phases
+  - Event loop phases: 🎓 known
-  - Event loop microtasks and macrotasks
+  - Event loop microtasks and macrotasks: 🎓 known
-  - Garbage collection
+  - Garbage collection: 🎓 known
-  - Node.js LTS schedule
+  - Node.js LTS schedule: 🎓 known
   - I/O-bound, CPU-bound, memory-bound tasks
   - Interactive applications (close to real-time)
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules: 🖐️ used
-  - ECMAScript modules
+  - ECMAScript modules: 🖐️ used
-  - Module `node:module`
+  - Module `node:module`: 🖐️ used
-  - Caching in CJS and ESM
+  - Caching in CJS and ESM: 🖐️ used
-  - Modules as singletons
+  - Modules as singletons: 🖐️ used
   - Contexts and scripts module `node:vm`
-  - Dependencies: `npm`, `node_modules`
+  - Dependencies: `npm`, `node_modules`: 🖐️ used
-  - Files `package.json`, `package-lock.json`
+  - Files `package.json`, `package-lock.json`: 🖐️ used
   - Module-based permissions model
   - Isolation with modularity
   - Dependency injection